SCNM Sage Foundation and the generosity of donors gives healthcare access to those most in need.

 Founded in 2002 by Dr. Klee Bethel and Dr. Paul Mittman, SCNM Sage Foundation has grown thanks to the generous support of the community.

 Dr. Bethel’s inspiration for creating SCNM Sage Foundation was born out of his frustration with patients not having the resources to seek alternative therapies.
-Today, SCNM Sage Foundation has exceeded his initial expectations, providing nearly 10,000 patient visits per year.
+Today, SCNM Sage Foundation has exceeded his initial expectations, providing more than 7,000 patient visits per year.
 Dr. Mittman, President & CEO of Southwest College of Naturopathic Medicine & Health Sciences (SCNM) and an SCNM Sage Foundation board member, sums up the mission nicely: “Everyone deserves quality healthcare.”

 Patients seen at the community clinics often include those dealing with HIV/AIDS, survivors of domestic violence, children and families living in poverty and those struggling with addiction.
 In the true spirit of a healer, Dr. Bethel states, “There is no judgement.
 Everybody is a person with a problem and we are just there to help.”